rajeev-kumarsingh/TERRAFORM/AWS-TERRAFORM/DAY7-Query-Data-With-Outputs/readme.md

 # Query Data with Output

-- In the previous tutorial, you used an input variable to parameterize your Terraform configuration.
-In this tutorial, you will use output values to present useful information to the Terraform user.
+- In the previous DAY6, you used an input variable to parameterize your Terraform configuration.
+In this, you will use output values to present useful information to the Terraform user.

 # Initial configuration